Smart Halloween Safety Tips

 - If you’re wearing a costume that restricts your movement or view, take it off for the ride.
 This also goes for passengers who have costumes that block the driver’s view.

-Common sense and extra caution go a long way toward creating the most spook-tacular Halloween ever!
-If you’d like even more protection, connect with your American Family Insurance agent to see how you’re protected by your homeowners insurance and if an umbrella policy might be might for you.
+Common-sense health and safety protocols, along with a little extra caution, go a long way toward creating the most spook-tacular Halloween ever!
+If you’d like even more protection, connect with your American Family Insurance agent to see how you’re protected by your homeowners insurance and if an umbrella policy might be for you.